Coiot/cbr-main/src/albums/episode2.md

   scene_title: And Then There Were Boats
   slide_url: https://latest.civbattleroyale.tv/season1-episode2-scene77.jpg
   narration: "<p>Hang on, where did all that come from?
 No one on the Cylinder seems
-    to have built a convincing navy yet — no one except Sakamoto Ryoma, that is.
+    to have built a convincing navy yet—no one except Sakamoto Ryoma, that is.
 Shikoku also boast a newish city in Nakamura (well, we actually spotted it last part) and a very high population in Kochi.
 Shikoku’s UA, which grants bonus science when they land on new landmasses for the first time, complements the early game,